adelekuzmiakova/CS229-machine-learning-solar-energy-predictions/README.md

 ## Updating/Contributing 👋

 This project was done in autumn 2017 and was not updated since then.
-If anything feels off or is outdated (which is very likely!), feel free to open an issue or submit a pull request to the project.
+If anything feels off or looks outdated (which is very likely!), feel free to open an issue or submit a pull request to the project.
+Thanks! :)